-There’s something about grilling meats that really makes me excited and makes me feel like Summer is finally here!
-It definitely has something to do with the smells of BBQ char in the air that tells me everyone else is also feeling the same way and loving the Summer weather!
-Where there’s BBQs, there’s always invites to either attend one or to host one so why not make something super easy that’s loaded with big flavor?
+There’s something about grilling meats that really makes me excited and makes me feel like Spring is finally here!
+It definitely has something to do with the smells of BBQ char in the air that tells me everyone else is also feeling the same way and loving the warmer weather!
+Regardless of weather, I love grilling meats, even in the cold frigid winters!

 For this chicken skewer recipe, you can find most ingredients at your local grocery store with the exception of coconut cream, oyster sauce and dark soy sauce.
 Coconut cream, oyster sauce and dark soy sauce can be found at an Asian grocery store or online.